SantosRAC/conekt_grasses_microbiome/CoNekT_Grasses_Microbiome/docs/source/building_conekt_microbiome.md

 ### Add Sequencing Runs

 TODO: Add a description of the sequencing runs
-Note: ECO might be used here

  * RNAseq or metataxonomics-based
  * Sequencing technology

-### Add gene families

- * Orthogroups from OrthoFinder2 (DMRP suggested to import the Orthogroups file using an alternative approach)
- * Gene trees, also from OrthoFinder2

-### Add Species clades

-TODO: Add a description of the species clades

- * Phylogeny of grass species
- * Phylogeny of bacterial species

 ### Create study (-ies)